Amit-Baviskar/Housing-Python-Project-/README.md

-# Housing-Python-Project-
+# :house_with_garden:Housing-Python-Project-:house_with_garden:
 **Housing Dataset**

-The Housing Dataset Describing Various Parameter Related to Location(Longitude And Latitude,Hotel Amentities and Demographical (AGE,INCOME)
+The Housing Dataset Describing Various Parameter Related to **Location(Longitude And Latitude,Hotel Amentities and Demographical (AGE,INCOME)**

 **Longitude:** distance east or west of the prime meridian